 Rosaceae (family name)

-Forage for Pollinators: Few flowers are so persistently visited for their nectar as Cotoneasters and this one is frequently visited by all bees, especially Bombus pratorum, Bombus lapidaries, Bombus terrestris, Bombus lucorum, also Honey bees, Solitary bees, and Mining bees Andrena species.
+Forage for Pollinators: Few flowers are so persistently visited for their nectar as Cotoneasters and this one in particular is frequently visited by all bees, short and long-tongued Bumblebees especially Bombus pratorum, Bombus lapidaries, Bombus terrestris, Bombus lucorum, also Honey bees, Solitary bees, and Mining bees Andrena species.
 Even in the middle of nectar flow from Lime trees Cotoneasters like these have been observed covered with Honey bees suggesting copious and intensely attractive nectar.

 Flowering time: June, July, August.